Bayesian Comparisons Between Representations: Applications Results

-\paragraph{Number of samples} We approximate the distances we use based on sampling approximations to the integrals that occur.
+\paragraph{Number of samples} We need to approximate the distances based on sampling approximations to the integrals that occur.
 This creates an approximation error.
 We can estimate the size of this error from the variance of the averaged values (see App. \ref{app:numerics} for details).
-For both our metrics, the dependence between variance and the true distance was independent of the number of stimuli and the dimensionality of the representations.
+For both metrics, the dependence between variance and the true distance was independent of the number of stimuli and the dimensionality of the representations.
 It is inverse-u-shaped with the variance approaching 0 at 0 and 1 and the peak at about 0.6 for total variation distance and 0.5 Jensen-Shannon Divergence.
 The maximum variance is about $\frac{0.339}{N}$ for Jensen-Shannon Divergence ($SD(N=10\,000)\approx 0.0058$) and about $\frac{0.071}{N}$ for total variation distance ($SD(N=10\,000)\approx 0.0027$).
-Due to the square root transform the analysis for the Jensen-Shannon distance is a little more involved, but also turns out fine (see App. \ref{app:numerics}).
-Thus, we deemed $10\,000$ samples from each distribution to be sufficient.
-When many hundreds of test inputs are used, higher sample numbers may be justified to keep the variance due to the approximation small compared to the variability caused by input choice.